Congratulations on your decision to kickstart a rewarding new career as a web developer or data scientist with an online coding bootcamp!

 Once you click “Next,” you’ll be redirected to your new admissions dashboard.

 The next step in the process is to complete a brief assessment called the Criteria Cognitive Aptitude Test, which helps us predict your ability to be successful at Lambda School and in your future career.
 Our job is to ensure that our graduates are career-ready upon graduation.
-By learning more about our applicants’ skills and strengths we’re better able to tailor our programs to fit their needs and to ensure that they will be successful after Lambda School.
+By learning more about our applicants’ skills and strengths, we’re better able to tailor our programs to fit their needs and to ensure that they will be successful after Lambda School.

 There are 50 questions measuring verbal, math/logic, and spatial reasoning.
 Individuals with high aptitude scores are more likely to be quick learners and high performers than individuals with low aptitude scores.
 The CCAT consists of 50 questions, and you will have 15 minutes to complete the test.
 It's completely normal not to finish all 50 questions in the time allotted, so take a deep breath, try your best, and find a quiet place to work before you begin.
+You can find a free downloadable CCAT study guide here.

 If you are applying to the Data Science program, you will also be required to complete a Data Science skills challenge at this stage which must be passed with a score of 11/15.
+You will have 45 minutes to complete the challenge.
+See our DS Challenge study guide for help preparing!

 International students as well as applicants in certain states will also have to submit a video interview before moving on to the next step.
 Your admissions dashboard will ask you to upload your video interview if this applies to you.